43615/dcim-scripts/README.md

 - `bintree.dcim`: Prompts for a number, generates and prints a "binary tree" pattern of that degree.
 Also known as the "ruler function" or the optimal solution for a Tower of Hanoi puzzle.
   - Degree 4 example: `1 2 1 3 1 2 1 4 1 2 1 3 1 2 1`
 - `calendar.dcim`: Prints the calendar of a given year.
-  - Gregorian calendar, only correct after 1582 AD.
+  - Gregorian calendar, only correct after 1582 CE.
 - `approx.dcim`: Approximates any positive number as a rational.
 Generates successively better approximations until exact equality is reached.
 The "error reduction factor" (1 if omitted) dictates how many times closer a new approximation needs to be before it is accepted.
 Higher values make it converge faster, but also increase the chance of missing a useful approximation you want.